 Karin Retzer's practice focuses on the legal aspects of data protection and security, direct marketing, and electronic commerce.

 Ms. Retzer assists clients with privacy and data security compliance and risk management, involving both national and international multi-jurisdictional dimensions.
 She advises on questions regarding data transfers, the handling of information in shared service centers and sourcing transactions, e-discovery, breach notification, and the use of email and the Internet in the workplace.
 She has drafted privacy policies and guidelines, notices, agreements for data list management, and data transfer and processing contracts for dozens of multinational clients.
 She also assists clients in their dealings with data protection authorities, developing appropriate responses to requests for information and complaints, and provides legislative and policy advice to clients.
-Ms. Retzer has particular expertise with regard to the implications of legislative restrictions for online tracking, analytics, and personalization of Internet content, behavioral advertising, and direct marketing communications.
+Additionally, Ms. Retzer assists clients with privacy audits and data protection complaints and litigation.
+Ms. Retzer has particular expertise regarding the implications of legislative restrictions for online tracking, analytics, personalization of Internet content, behavioral advertising, and direct marketing communications.
 She regularly advises clients on the use of location data gathered through smart phones and location-based services.

 Her work spans a wide range of industry sectors.
 Clients include internationally renowned consumer product companies, financial services organizations, technology and telecommunications providers as well as clients in the advertising, hospitality, media and entertainment, healthcare, pharmaceutical, and retail industries.